toyinolape/Sentiment_analysis/README.md

 * Definition of Scope
 * Data Collection
 * Data Preparation
-* Machine Learning/ Deep Learning
+* Machine Learning
 * Data Visualization

 ### Definition of Scope
-The scope of the project would be focusing on the sentiments of the banks the Nigerian populace use.
+The scope of the project would be focusing on the sentiments of 5 banks the Nigerian populace use.
+We would be Analyzing 4 commercial banks and 1 Digital bank, with the advent of the digital banks I just want to take a peak and see how well these digital banks would do against the traditional commercial banks.
 This would strictly focus on only banks and exclude the financial tech companies.

 ### Data Collection
-The data source is Twitter, a total of 1000 tweets contanting the keyword " bank_name" would be collected and cleaned in order to b
+The data source is Twitter, a total of 1500 tweets contanting the keyword " bank_name" would be collected through the Twitter API buy first creating a developer account.
+Next, the data is cleaned to remove "@" handles, emojis, url links etc.

+### Data Preparation
+The data is then vectorized (i.e put in a bag of words model) for visualization and to determine the sentiment of the tweets for the banks.

+### Machine Learning
+We would utilize the "Textblob" library to determine the sentiment of the tweets that have been cleaned.

+### Data Visualization